aitoroses/floxide/docs/adrs/0029-feature-based-crate-organization.md

 2. **Reduced Dependency Management**: No need to manage version compatibility between subcrates
 3. **Flexible Inclusion**: Users can include only the functionality they need
 4. **Smaller Binaries**: Applications only include the code they use
-5. **Consistent Branding**: Maintains the "flowrs" name across all components
+5. **Consistent Branding**: Maintains the "floxide" name across all components

 ### Negative